IgnisDa/ryot/docs/content/integrations.md

 !!! warning

-   Since Plex does not send the expected TMDb ID for shows, show progress will only be synced if you already have the show in the Ryot database.
+   Since Plex does not send the expected TMDb ID for shows, progress will only be synced if you already have the show in the Ryot database.
 To do this, simply add the show to your Ryot watchlist.

 ### Kodi